SecArtifactUploader/APISeqDB/README.md

 | Dataset             | Training Set | Testing Set |
 | ------------------- | ------------ | ----------- |
 | $D_{description}$ | 200          | 50          |

+## Attention

+- We released our extracted features of an unbiased sample of the 200K apps studied in our paper.
+Because `  APISeqDB.pk`file is larger than 100M, we storage the files in the OneDriver ([APISeqDB](https://1drv.ms/f/s!AmEGIYMGBaTpap6pzfPNLWbMaIE?e=s1dCSB)).